WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorBioEnrollment.md

 ## Example 1 - Enrolling a fingerprint (0x01)

 - Platform checks if authenticator supports BioEnrollment API,

 - Platform gets pinUvAuthToken from the authenticator with the be permission.

 - Platform sends authenticatorBioEnrollment command with payload to begin enrollment

-- Authenticator on receiving such request performs procedures described in (4)
+- Authenticator on receiving such request performs procedures described in step 4 below

 - Platform sends authenticatorBioEnrollment command with different payload to capture next sample, continuing enrollment in a loop till remaining samples to capture is zero or authenticator errors out with unrecoverable error or platform wants to cancel current enrollment:

 - Authenticator on receiving such request performs following procedures.

 Platform checks if authenticator supports BioEnrollment API, then sends authenticatorBioEnrollment(0x09) with enrollBegin(0x01) with supported modality, and check that response contains: